Nicola Leibinger-Kammüller: Early life and education

 Leibinger-Kammüller is the daughter of Berthold Leibinger.
 She holds a doctorate in philology, having studied German, English and Japanese studies in University of Freiburg, University of Vermont and ETH Zurich.
 She is a dual citizen of Germany and the United States by the virtue of her birth in Ohio.

 Career

 Leibinger-Kammüller worked in different executive positions for Trumpf, starting in 1984 in the press and public relations department.
 She worked for Trumpf in Japan for two years, and became managing director of the Berthold Leibinger Foundation in 1992.
 She was made executive vice-president of Trumpf in 2003, and president and a director of the main board in 2005.
-She ist responsible for the strategic development of the company, corporate communication, brand management, real estate management and sustainable business, legal affairs, M+A as well as internal risk management.
+She is responsible for the strategic development of the company, corporate communication, brand management, real estate management and sustainable business, legal affairs, M+A as well as internal risk management.
 She also has the regional responsibility for China.

 Leibinger-Kammüller was a member of the Council for Innovation and Growth and is in the Scientific Commission of the German Council of Science and Humanities.
 In addition to her role at Trumpf, she also holds, or has held, various board memberships.